Apply Now: Second Early Action Deadline is January 15th! Apply Now

 Students study two foreign languages: ancient Greek and modern French.
 They also devote two semesters to the study of English poetry and prose.
 Although essays are assigned across the curriculum, it is in the language tutorial that students focus most directly on developing their writing.
 A language tutorial has 13-16 students and meets three times a week.

-The Freshman Language Tutorial involves the thoughtful study of ancient Greek grammar, along with an ongoing examination of English grammar and reflection on more general questions of how language works.
-The year culminates in the translation of a substantial portion of Plato’s Meno, but passages from other Freshman Seminar readings are read as well, such as the Republic and Aristotle’s Ethics and Physics.
-By the end of the freshman year, students are expected to have enough Greek to be able to translate with the help of a lexicon and notes to the texts.
-An important goal of the language tutorial is the improvement of student writing.
-At least five papers are required during the course of the year, and students meet individually with their language tutor for paper conferences to discuss problems in syntax, thought, organization, and style.
+Freshmen begin by learning the elements of ancient Greek grammar, exploring the ways Greek grammar differs from English, and considering what a comparison of the two grammars may reveal about language in general.
+The year culminates in the translation and analysis of a substantial portion of Plato’s Meno, a work read in translation in Freshman Seminar.
+In addition students translate passages from some of their other Seminar readings, such as the Republic and Aristotle’s Ethics and Physics.
+By the end of the year, freshmen have learned enough Greek to translate with the help of a lexicon and notes.
+Another important goal of the Freshman Language Tutorial is the improvement of student writing.
+At least five papers are assigned during the course of the year and students meet individually with their language tutor to discuss ways they can develop their thought and improve syntax, organization, and style.